declarativesystems/ringmaster/README.md

 Ringmaster helps you create and share your automation scripts with others, so you can get up and running as quick as possible.
 There are no agents, hubs, gits or daemons - unless you add them yourself.

-There is also no custom DSL or new programming language to learn, although [jinja2](https://jinja.palletsprojects.com/) is used for templating.
+[jinja2](https://jinja.palletsprojects.com/) is used for templating.

 Ringmaster is just files on a disk and calls to other systems made in an order